kidsoncomputers/website/get-involved/funding.md

 ### Donate via PayPal

 Questions about our Major Funding program?
-Please contact donations@kidsoncomputers.org or Contact Us.
+Please contact <code>donations at kidsoncomputers.org</code> or Contact Us.

-Kids on Computers is a registered 501(c) For U.S. taxpayers, a monetary donation may be tax deductible, but you should consult a qualified tax adviser.
+Kids on Computers is a registered 501(c)(3) For U.S. taxpayers, a monetary donation may be tax deductible, but you should consult a qualified tax adviser.